metaproterenol (generic name)

 Where should I keep my medicine?Keep out of the reach of children.

-Store at room temperature of 59 to 77 degrees (15 to 25 degrees C).
-Protect from heat and humidity.
-The contents are under pressure and may burst when exposed to heat or flame.
+Store at room temperature of 59 to 86 degrees F (15 to 30 degrees C).
+Protect from light.
 Throw away any unused medicine after the expiration date.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.